KDCube is built around bundles

 | Bundle marketplace | Soon | Browse and install community bundles from a registry. |

-| Bundle versioning | Available | Update the ref (branch/tag/commit) in bundles.yaml or via the Admin API and the change applies immediately to new requests — no downtime.
-The bundle registry is stored in Redis and updated atomically. |
+| Bundle versioning | Available | Update the ref (branch/tag/commit) in bundles.yaml or via the Admin API and the change applies immediately to new requests.
+Redis is the runtime cache, not the long-term authority.
+In the recommended deployment model, deployment-scoped bundle descriptors and non-secret bundle props persist in writable bundles.yaml, and bundle export reconstructs that file.
+See bundle-runtime-configuration-and-secrets-README.md. |

 | Git-backed React workspace | Available | React now supports a git workspace backend with sparse current-turn repos, lineage-isolated history, explicit historical materialization via react.pull(...), and active workspace construction via react.checkout(mode="replace"|"overlay", ...).
 Turn-end publish writes current-turn text workspace state back into the lineage without exposing other users' branches. |